 Dr. Koepp serves on several national, regional, and institutional committees aimed at enhancing care and services for older adults and their families, as well as providing ethical care.
 These include the Georgia Psychological Association's Ethics Committee, the Geriatric Mental Health Field Advisory Committee of the VA Central Office in Washington, DC.
 The Atlanta VAHCS’ Clinical Advisory Workgroup, Family/Couples Services Committee, and the Dementia Committee.
 Additionally, she has served as Chair of the Atlanta VAHCS Psychology Professional Standards Board since 2014.
 At Emory University School of Medicine's Brain Health Center, she serves on the Faculty Development Committee.

 Dr. Koepp is dedicated to providing multiculturally informed and humble care.
 She serves as a founding member of the Diversity Education Committee for Psychology Training at the Atlanta VAHCS, where she developed and facilitated a multicultural seminar series for several years and served as Chair from 2016-2018.
 In 2017, she created the Atlanta VAHCS Mental Health Service Line Multidisciplinary Diversity Education Committee and frequently provides trainings on deepening a practice of multicultural humility to mental health, medical, and community-based providers.
-At Emory University School of Medicine's Department of Psychiatry and Behavioral Sciences, she serves on the Diversity and Inclusion Subcommittee (DISC), and is a member of the Atlanta Behavioral Health Advocates (ABHA) group.
+At Emory University School of Medicine's Department of Psychiatry and Behavioral Sciences, she serves on the Diversity and Inclusion Subcommittee (DISC).

 Dr. Koepp specializes in the aging process, care of older adults and their families, as well as individuals and families experiencing life-altering conditions, chronic & terminal illness, dementia disorders, caregiving, the sandwich generation, traumatic loss, loss & transitions, end of life, and grief & bereavement.
 Other specialties include multicultural psychology, program development, and training and supervision.